neovim/deps/src/treesitter/docs/section-3-creating-parsers.md

   4:  Add a conflict for these rules: `binary_expression` `unary_expression`
 ```

+Note: The • character in the error message indicates where exactly during
+parsing the conflict occurs, or in other words, where the parser is encountering
+ambiguity.

 For an expression like `-a * b`, it's not clear whether the `-` operator applies to the `a * b` or just to the `a`.
 This is where the `prec` function [described above](#the-grammar-dsl) comes into play.
 By wrapping a rule with `prec`, we can indicate that certain sequence of symbols should *bind to each other more tightly* than others.
 For example, the `'-', $._expression` sequence in `unary_expression` should bind more tightly than the `$._expression, '+', $._expression` sequence in `binary_expression`:

 ```js